Sansum Clinic: Cancer Center of Santa Barbara

 The Cancer Center of Santa Barbara was formed in 1950 with the donation of funds to purchase a one-million-volt x-ray machine.
 In 1949, Lillian Converse was treated for terminal cancer.
 Though she died, her husband Elisha Converse donated the funds for her doctor, Henry Ullmann, to purchase the x-ray machine in the memory of his wife; it was one of seven in the United States used to treat cancer at the time.

 Through the contributions of families and charities, the non-surgical and outpatient center committed itself to advancing the understanding, diagnosis, treatment, cure and prevention of cancer.

-In 2012 the Cancer Center of Santa Barbara merged with Sansum Clinic to become the Cancer Center of Santa Barbara with Sansum Clinic.
+In 2012 the Cancer Center of Santa Barbara merged with Sansum Clinic to create the Cancer Center of Santa Barbara with Sansum Clinic.

+Ridley-Tree Cancer Center

+In 2017, the Cancer Center of Santa Barbara opened a new facility and was re-named Ridley-Tree Cancer Center.
+The new name honors Lady Leslie Ridley-Tree, honorary campaign chair, for her leadership and significant gift to the campaign for the new center.

+Sutter Health

+In 2023, Sansum Clinic announced that it joined Sutter Health, a not-for-profit integrated health delivery system based in Northern California.

 Current practice

-More than 180 physicians representing more than 30 specialties are affiliated with Sansum Clinic.
-The clinic sees more than 150,000 patients (500,000 patient visits) per year and draws patients from all around the country, primarily serving patients throughout Santa Barbara County and the surrounding counties of Ventura, Los Angeles, Kern and San Luis Obispo.
+Sansum Clinic has more than 250 physicians representing more than 30 specialties.
+The clinic sees more than 125,000 patients (600,000 patient visits) per year and draws patients from all around the country, primarily serving patients throughout Santa Barbara County and the surrounding counties of Ventura, Los Angeles, Kern and San Luis Obispo.

 The non-profit clinic offers health education throughout Santa Barbara and wellness programs and services at a reduced price or free, as well as a day camp for children with chronic asthma at no charge.

 Locations

-Sansum Clinic operates patient care facilities in Carpinteria, Santa Barbara, Goleta, Solvang, Lompoc and Santa Maria.
-In addition to the Cancer Center of Santa Barbara with Sansum Clinic, It also operates centers for specific medical specialties, such as the Travel & Tropical Medicine Center, Bariatric Surgery Center, Eye Care Center, Laser Eye Care Center, Facial Plastic Surgery and Aesthetics, Doctors’ Weight Management Program and Premier Physical Program.
+Sansum Clinic operates patient care facilities in Carpinteria, Santa Barbara, Goleta and Solvang.
+In addition to the Ridley-Tree Cancer Center, It also operates centers for specific medical specialties, such as the Travel & Tropical Medicine Center, Bariatric Surgery Center, Laser Eye Care Center, Facial Plastic Surgery and Aesthetics, and Breast Imaging Center.

-It is also building a new ambulatory surgical center (ASC) in Santa Barbara which was scheduled to open in 2014.
-It is also one of the biggest employers in Santa Barbara.